stripe/stripe-connect-rocketrides/README.md

 Rocket Rides showcases how to sign up pilots and use [Connect Express accounts](https://stripe.com/connect/account-types) to get them paid.
 Express provides onboarding, account management, an account dashboard, and identity verification for your platform, and we've customized Express with Rocket Rides branding.

 This platform also uses the Stripe API to create payments for pilots, fetch their available and pending balance, and let them view transfers.
-It also creates [Instant Payouts](https://stripe.com/docs/connect/payouts#instant-payouts) for pilots who use a debit card as their payout account.
+It also creates [Payouts](https://stripe.com/docs/connect/payouts) for pilots who use a debit card as their payout account.

 <img src="server/public/images/screenshots/rocketrides-web-home.png" width="440"><img src="server/public/images/screenshots/rocketrides-web-connect.png" width="440">

 To integrate Stripe Connect in your own app, check out these two files in particular:
 1. [`server/routes/pilots/stripe.js`](server/routes/pilots/stripe.js) shows how to easily create Connect Express accounts and interact with the Stripe API.
-2. [`server/routes/pilots/pilots.js`](server/routes/pilots/pilots.js) shows how to create payments going straight to pilots.
+2. [`server/routes/pilots/pilots.js`](server/routes/pilots/pilots.js) shows how to create payments and transfer funds to recipient pilots.

 ### Requirements

-You'll need a Stripe account to manage pilot onboarding and payments.
-[Sign up for free](https://dashboard.stripe.com/register), then [enable Connect](https://dashboard.stripe.com/account/applications/settings) by filling in your Platform Settings.
-In the Development section, enter the following in the Redirect URIs field: `http://localhost:3000/pilots/stripe/token`.
+You'll need a Stripe account to manage pilot onboarding and payments:
+- [Sign up for free](https://dashboard.stripe.com/register), then [enable Connect](https://dashboard.stripe.com/account/applications/settings) by filling in your Connect settings.

-For Instant Payouts to work, you'll need to [turn off automatic payouts](https://dashboard.stripe.com/account/payouts) in your settings.
+- In the **Integration** section, add the following **Redirect URI**: `http://localhost:3000/pilots/stripe/token`.
+- Under the **Express** account type, click **Manage** to [choose from which countries](https://dashboard.stripe.com/test/settings/applications/express) users can sign up.
+Where possible, choose the capability to just receive **Transfers**.

 You'll need to have [Node.js](http://nodejs.org) >= 7.x and [MongoDB](http://mongodb.org) installed to run this app.